Retailers need to be using multichannel ecommerce in order to increase sales. It’s that simple.

 You may be thinking, “well it’s all well and good Richard selling on all these marketplaces but how do I manage the extra workload?”.

-fact in a recent report by Web Retailer where they surveyed 1,500 Amazon Sellers, it was the most popular choice of software for sellers in 2016.
+That’s why multichannel inventory management software is absolutely essential for retailers in 2016.
+In fact, in a recent report by Web Retailer where they surveyed 1,500 Amazon Sellers, it was the most popular choice of software for sellers in 2016.

 Despite it’s slightly boring title it’s an intrinsic part of your business, that you won’t realise is a must until you have it.

 Inventory Management Software allows retailers like yourself, to manage your inventory, purchase orders, accounts, shipping and profit reports across all of yout sales channels, in one centralised place.